-31.10.
+31.1.10.
 Consequences of the merger of investment funds

 If a domestic investment fund is merged with another domestic investment fund, this does not result in the disclosure of unrealised gains either for the investors or for the investment funds concerned, i.e. such a transaction is not relevant for tax purposes.
 The same applies for the transfer of all assets of a domestic investment fund to a domestic joint-stock investment company with variable capital or a sub-fund of a domestic joint-stock investment company with variable capital.
-If the investors of the transferring investment fund receive a cash payment in a merger plan it is treated as a distribution of other income.
+If the investors of the transferring investment fund receive a cash payment in a merger plan12 it is treated as a distribution of other income.
 Income generated by the transferring investment fund that has not yet been distributed is allocated to the investors on the transfer date as so-called income equivalent to distributions for tax purposes.

-31.11.
+31.1.11.
 Transparent, semi-transparent and non-transparent taxation for investment funds

-The taxation principles mentioned above (so-called transparent taxation for investment funds pursuant to the German Investment Tax Act (hereinafter "InvStG")) only apply if the Fund falls under the grandfathering provisions of the InvStG.
+The taxation principles mentioned above (so-called transparent taxation for investment funds pursuant to the German Investment Tax Act (hereinafter "InvStG")) only apply if the Fund falls under the grandfathering provisions of the InvStG13.
 For this purpose, the Fund must have been launched before 24 December 2013 and comply with the investment provisions and borrowing limits under the former German Investment Act.
-Alternatively, and at the latest after the end of the grandfathering period, the Fund must comply with the fiscal investment provisions under the InvStG.
+Alternatively, the Fund must comply with the fiscal investment provisions under the InvStG.
 These are the principles with which the Fund must comply in making investments in order to be treated as an investment fund for tax purposes.
-In addition, in both cases, all bases of taxation pursuant to the
+In addition, in both cases, all bases of taxation pursuant to the tax disclosure requirement must also be disclosed in accordance with the provisions in Section 5 Paragraph 1 InvStG.14 Alternatively, a proof of the bases of taxation bases by the investor is possible.
+If the Fund purchased units in other investment funds, 15 the above taxation principles apply only if (i), the target Fund either falls under the grandfathering provisions of the InvStG fulfils the investment provisions pursuant to the InvStG and (ii) the management company for these target funds also meets the fiscal disclosure requirements.